It is week three in the 52 Ancestors in 52 Weeks writing challenge. This week’s prompt is titled Long Line.

 I have always been fascinated by language, specifically where it originates and how it adapts, mutates, and relates to other languages.
 That is why I found the recent series of blogs by Andrew’s Kindred so intriguing.
 It combined my love of etymology with my love of genealogy.
 I was so inspired, in fact, that I decided to try my to try my hand at chronicling the origins of our families’ surnames.

-This is the eleventh installment of a series of posts documenting the etymology of many of our families’ surnames (recent and distant, direct and indirect.)
+This is the twelfth installment of a series of posts documenting the etymology of many of our families’ surnames (recent and distant, direct and indirect.)

 Tags: ancestry, etymology, family history, family tree, genealogy, surname, surnames